eun-jegal/Projects-Samsung/README.md

 <h1>Projects at Samsung</h1>

-During my time at Samsung, I implemented multiple user-friendly features collaborating with UX designers, product managers and QA to enhance the Samsung Galaxy OneUI user experience.
+During my time at Samsung Electronics, I implemented multiple user-friendly features collaborating with UX designers, product managers and QA to enhance the Samsung Galaxy OneUI user experience.
 Here are some of my projects!

 <!-- Google Translator -->
 <h2>On-Keyboard Google Translator</h2>